frederikheld/treecam/src/camera/docs/picamera-lens-shading.md

 # Research on Lens Shading Compensation for the PiCamera

+This topic is relevant for you if you're planning to use the original PiCamera module it a third-party lens like the ArduCam camera modules.

 Lens shading occurs when the sensor is used with a lens that alters the angle at which light falls onto the sensor by a different amount going from the center to the edges of the picture.
-This happens with every lens and the PiCamera module will compensate for this if the original lens is used.
-For any third-party lens, the effect will be visible and the correction has to configured according to the lens.
+This happens with every lens and the PiCamera module compensates for the shift introduced by the original lens.
+If the camera module is used with any third-party lens, the compensation will most probably not fit to the lens and the shading will be visible.
+The correction has to configured according to the lens then.

-Lens shading correction with the PiCam is not simple.
-This documentation collects information on how to do it.
+Lens shading correction with the PiCam is not trivial.
+The following links provide information on how to do it:

 * [Announcement of the PiCamera module V2](https://www.raspberrypi.org/blog/new-8-megapixel-camera-board-sale-25/).
 The post mentions lens shading.
 * [Lens shading calibration for ArduCam lenses](https://www.arducam.com/docs/cameras-for-raspberry-pi/native-raspberry-pi-cameras/lens-shading-calibration/).
 Well-written tutorial with examples for the effect and how it looks compensated.
 It also comes with presets for ArduCam lenses which can be taken as a basis to correct lenses from other vendors.
 Unfortunately the approach includes re-compiling the camera C code.
 There must be a simpler way. (updated on January 7th 2021)